The Second Coming (Heroes): Production

 "Villains" was originally designed to be included within the second season; however, due to the writers' strike, the volume was carried over into season three.
 The lead-in to "Villains" showed Sylar regaining his lost powers, shown as the final scene of the "Generations" finale.
 Tim Kring has said that the new volume will bring a cadre of villains to the show, hence the title.
-On December 5, 2007, at the Jules Verne Film Festival Adventure, Tim Kring showed a video-preview of volume three.
+On December 5, 2007, at the Jules Verne Adventure Film Festival, Tim Kring showed a video-preview of volume three.
 According to an interview with Allan Arkush, filming for season three began on May 1, 2008.
 On May 9, 2008, a season three promo clip was released with hints at possible "inner villains" within the heroes.
 The promo stated, "In every hero there could be a villain," before plastering the words "hero" and "villain" over the face of every major character.
-Finally, during the featured Heroes panel at the San Diego Comic-Con, the entire first hour of the first episode of the "Villains" arc was shown.
+Finally, during the featured Heroes panel at San Diego Comic-Con, the entire first hour of the first episode of the "Villains" arc was shown.

 In July NBC began airing a teaser for season three featuring Noah Bennet talking to Claire stating, "Since before you were even born, I was finding these people and locking them away so that they couldn't hurt anybody.
 Now a dozen of them have escaped, and they will kill...and they will terrorize...and they will conspire...and they will cause...unimaginable destruction to the world...they're villains, Claire," while a montage of clips play.

 Zachary Quinto, who plays Sylar, has stated that the Villains story arc will last for thirteen episodes.

 Critical reception

-At the San Diego Comic-Con 2008, Kring screened the first part of "The Second Coming", which received a positive response from fans.
+At San Diego Comic-Con in 2008, Kring screened the first part of "The Second Coming", which received a positive response from fans.

 Robert Canning of IGN felt that "The Second Coming" was "like a wasted opportunity".
 He saw the most noticeable difference between this episode and the last season as "the quick pacing", and found the revelation of Nathan's would-be assassin to be "the best part of the episode".
 He hoped that the Petrellis would continue to get focus, and questioned the choices made by Hiro and Mohinder, saying that their actions did not seem to reflect anything they would have learned from their past experiences.
 Canning said that although "The Second Coming" was "not exactly the second coming[,] it may well turn out to be a solid start to a season of redemption".

 Sean O'Neal of The A.V.
 Club rated this episode, together with the next episode, a B+.